elonsperm/ElonSperm/README.md

 ### Let's get Elon Sperm to Mars! 🪐

+Elon Sperm Elon Sperm (SPERM) is a community token created by an ambitious team of young professionals with a passion for crypto and a great sense of humor.
+This project is supported by a sophisticated tokenomic with a total supply of 1 000B, a responsible deflationary (5% of each transaction will be redistributed between the holders and 5% of each transaction to the Liquidity Pool) and burn strategy.
+Elon SPERM holders will benefit from this fast-growing token as well as from future air drops, special NFT collectibles or Elon Sperm merch.
+The vision of the Elon SPERM project is to further contribute to testicular cancer research through each transaction performed.

 #### Elon Sperm is an entirely community driven project.
 Completely Rug Free.
 * 1000.000.000.000 initial supply = 1000B
 * ✅ Safe launch using DxSale